fxboxed/eugo/content/europe/seasonal/sep/_index.md

 Here are a few things you might want to consider on [your trip to Munich(/germany/cities/munich)]:

 *   The Deutsches Museum is a must-see for science and technology buffs.
 *   Take a day trip to Neuschwanstein Castle; it's straight out of a fairytale.
-Consider booking [tours to Neuschwanstein Castle](https://www.tripadvisor.com/Attractions-g187309-Activities-Munich_Upper_Bavaria_Bavaria.html) in advance.
+Consider booking tours to Neuschwanstein Castlein advance.
 *   Don't forget to sample some traditional Bavarian food – pretzels, sausages, and, of course, beer!

 ## 15\.
 Santorini